Meeting-Baas/meeting-mcp/README.md

    > **Important:** Ensure you're using an API key associated with your corporate email account.
 All recordings, bot logs, and shared links will be automatically accessible to colleagues with the same email domain for seamless team collaboration.

+   > **Note about QR Code API:** The QR Code API uses the same header name (`x-api-key`) as the Meeting BaaS API, but it must be configured separately.
+For QR Code generation functionality, you should use one of the methods described in the "QR Code API Key Configuration" section below, such as setting an environment variable or including the key directly in the prompt.

 3. Restart Claude Desktop.

 The configuration explained: